🎉

 chevron down icon

 A Microsoft SharePoint intranet is an internal digital platform that centralizes information, documents, communication and collaboration within an organization, in a secure environment integrated with Microsoft 365.
-It runs on SharePoint Online, accessible from any browser or mobile apps, and integrates natively with Teams, Outlook, OneDrive and Copilot.
-It's the most widely used intranet foundation in the world, deployed by 200 000+ companies.
+It is built on SharePoint Online, accessible from any browser or via mobile apps, and integrates natively with Teams, Outlook, OneDrive and the Power Platform.
+A SharePoint intranet enables organizations to publish news, manage document libraries, structure knowledge, facilitate team collaboration and provide employees with a personalized digital home base — all within their existing Microsoft 365 ecosystem.
+Solutions like Jint extend these capabilities with a modern branded UX, 60+ ready-to-activate features and advanced editorial workflows.

 What are the key features of a SharePoint intranet?